shsingh/oi.shain.io/content/presentations.md

 #### 2021 {#2021}

 **_June_**
-- BrightTalk Webinar (with Forrester):
+- BrightTALK Webinar (with Forrester):
   - slides: [5G Opportunities and Challenges for Infrastructure Modernisation](/files/Brighttalk%20Webinar%20with%20Forrester%20-%205G%20Opportunities%20and%20Challenges%20for%20Infrastructure%20Modernisation%20[June%202021].pdf)

 **_May_**